odesenfans/pyaleph/docs/protocol/permissions.md

 # Permissions

-All Aleph.im message types have an `address` content field.
+All aleph.im message types have an `address` content field.
-This is the address of the owner of the object on the Aleph.im network.
+This is the address of the owner of the object on the aleph.im network.
 Ex: a program, a file, a post, an aggregate.

 Core Channel Nodes validate that the message sender (the one signing the message) has the right to publish